-Working with information technology specialists Advania, Tibber was able to devise, design, and deploy an Okta infrastructure suitable for the whole organisation in just one and a half months.
+Working with information technology specialists Advania, Tibber was able to devise, design, and deploy an Okta infrastructure suitable for the whole organization in just one and a half months.
 And, using Hibob as a single source of workforce truth for Okta’s Lifecycle Management and HR-Driven IT Provisioning capabilities, the company has automated many routine tasks, without adding unnecessary extra work from its team of technology specialists to integrate apps manually.

 Tibber was also able to establish a ‘single-pane’ view of all of the business’s users and identity sources, something that was particularly important when the company’s Series C round of capital funding arrived.
 Tibber further fortified its cyber defences through the use of Single Sign-On and Adaptive Multi-Factor Authentication (integrated with Workspace One for Device Trust), while ensuring that no unnecessary burdens were placed on individual users’ time.

-Tibber is always looking for the next opportunity to innovate and is already exploring the potential of Okta Workflows to further simplify and automate identity-centric processes at scale, utilising an end-to-end user onboarding Workflow that ensures new user accounts are activated one week prior to an employee’s start date.
+Tibber is always looking for the next opportunity to innovate and is already exploring the potential of Okta Workflows to further simplify and automate identity-centric processes at scale, utilizing an end-to-end user onboarding Workflow that ensures new user accounts are activated one week prior to an employee’s start date.
 In the future, Tibber may further explore the power of LCM automation in these kinds of everyday processes.

 "We chose Okta because I knew from experience that it could strengthen our security at Tibber while increasing efficiencies in our processes, without adding extra burdens to my workload.
 That meant I could continue to focus my time and energy where it matters most."